abhigitpoddar/project_book_rental/readme.md

 5. Open docker daemon
 6. Open terminal, go to project directory. run the following command:
       1. docker-compose build
-          - this command will install the requirements.txt and and create working directory and will create a local image for the project_book_rental,
+          - this command will install the requirements.txt and create working directory.
-          - this command will download the postgres image from dockerhub to the local for use

       2. docker-compose up
+          - this command will download the postgres image from dockerhub to the local for use if not available locally.
+          - will create a local image for the project_book_rental app and db.
           - this command will run the container for image to make the server up and running in local.
           - migrate the database and create the schema accordingly
           - create a superuser if doesn't exists